 Liverpool has been in my blood for a long long time.
 I mean not actually in my blood, I don’t have any relatives or ancestors from the area, but it has certainly been a location of huge importance for my family for as long as I remember.
-A lot of my family are huge Liverpool FC fans, and in recent years have spent many a weekend in the city for the football – but as the lone member of the family that didn’t support the football club, I never travelled there.
+A lot of my family are huge Liverpool FC fans, and in recent years have spent many a weekend in Liverpool for the football – but as the lone member of the family that didn’t support the football club, I never travelled there.

 In fact, like so many places in the UK, I had barely been in the city, let alone really seen it.
 A train ride, a corporate hotel and then back again for work.
 Before my most recent visit I could tell you nothing about the city except for the fact that it was set on the River Mersey and The Beatles were big there.